T0mexX/hugo-sep/README.md

 #### Alessio
 - Improved coverage for functions `ToString` and `Eq` in file `common/hstrings/strings.go`.
-- Added the readme sections related to the above mentioned functions.
+- Added the `README.md` sections related to the above mentioned functions.

 #### Marco
 - TODO